daggbt/optyx/README.md

 - Blending and mixing problems
 - Facility location and routing

-*See the [examples/](examples/) folder for complete working demos in mining operations and quantitative finance.*
+*See the [examples/](examples/) folder for complete working demos in mining operations, infrastructure asset management, and quantitative finance.*

 ---